ale4710/vnoko/README.md

 therefore, the "live" repo is most likely very unstable.

 please download the "v1" tag's source code if you would like a (mostly) stable version.
+if you cant see the "v1" tag for some reason, the commit hash is ea5539ed

 ## novel structure
 place novels in the folder